Round Top Lake Sunset lost Cabin Mine

 Onto the Rock

 This brings up an important point.
 I do not believe that the map of the terrain South of the lower ford is accurate.
-It does not show the sharpness of the hook move that the trail route makes on its way up to the black pond preceding your entrance to the forest.
-The main route marked on the map above is the one on depicted by the USGS in 1979.
+It does not show the sharpness of the hook move that the trail route makes on its way up to the black pond preceding our entrance to the forest.
+I'm not sure, but I believe it may hav been rerouted sometime in the past.
+The main route marked on the map linked to above is the one on depicted by the USGS in 1979.
 My route, marked in gray, is different.

-In any case, if you are following this nicely ducked route South of the lower ford (no matter exactly where it sits) when you pass by the "black pond" (a small body of dead water dyed black by bark tannin that's not fed or drained by a creek), you enter what I call the "Enchanted Forest," pictured below.
+In any case, if you are following this nicely ducked route South of the lower ford (no matter exactly where it sits) when you pass by the "black pond" (a small body of dead water dyed black by bark tannin that's not fed or drained by a creek), you have a short climb to enter what I call the "Enchanted Forest," pictured below.

 The picture below is looking South into this trackless forest section South of the Black Pond.